Janet Cook Lewis: Bookbinder

 Lewis knew she had found what she had so long been seeking.
 Having her remedy, she set out to prove it to a doubting world.
 Experienced librarians smiled at her statements.
 One or two, who were willing to be convinced, permitted her to try her compound on some of their less valuable works, and the changed aspect of the worn old volumes, which had been given up as doomed to disintegration, impressed them.
 Belle da Costa Greene, head librarian of the J. P. Morgan collection of old volumes and early manuscripts, heard of the work being done by her fellow-librarian.
 She came, looked upon the results obtained, and was convinced.
 Lewis was heartily recommended to Mr. Morgan as the ideal person to restore his library, in which thousands of priceless books were in danger from the countless perils which beset them.
 Lewis had opportunity here to test her process on every kind of binding, from the hardest old pigskin to those of unrivalled beauty and delicacy.
 The application of her lubricant required the hand of the trained expert; careless application would either soil, or do irreparable injury; it was essential to know how much of the oil the leather and other material would absorb, a knowledge gained only through experience.

 Her unique service attracted the attention of newspapers and magazines, and Lewis was called "Doctor of Books".
 Her fame was well established through her work in the Morgan library and she was sought after by libraries everywhere, in the U.S. and abroad.
 Among other things, she was called upon to deal with the effects of bookworms.
-It was found that her solution not only restored leather bindings but contained antiseptic qualities, making it undesireable to insects and germs.
+It was found that her solution not only restored leather bindings but contained antiseptic qualities, making it undesirable to insects and germs.
 While working in the Boston Athenæum library, she found the bindings of a hundred volumes destroyed by bookworms.

 Lewis was often called upon to give lectures on her work, speaking before clubs and over the radio.
 These talks contained interesting facts and were replete with allusions to famous books and persons.